-First global workshop (19-20 November 2019, Oslo, Norway): Based on peer learning and exchange between countries conducting VNRs in 2020 and countries that have carried out VNRs in previous years (2016-2019).
+First global workshop (October/November 2021, virtual: Based on peer learning and exchange between countries conducting VNRs in 2021 and countries that have carried out VNRs in previous years (2016-2020).
 The workshop is also designed to cover key components of the preparatory process.

-Second global workshop (Spring 2020): Will facilitate a sharing of experiences among the 2020 VNR countries, including on lessons learned and challenges encountered in the process up to this point.
+Second global workshop (Spring 2021): Will facilitate a sharing of experiences among the 2021 VNR countries, including on lessons learned and challenges encountered in the process up to this point.
 It will also feature more in-depth exchange of knowledge and guidance on the preparation and presentation process and will facilitate discussion on how to draft sections of the report and make VNR presentations at the HLPF.

-Third global workshop (12 July 2020, New York, USA): Scheduled to take place on the Sunday prior to the presentation of the VNRs at the HLPF, the meeting will cover final preparatory matters and engage countries in a discussion of anticipated follow-up to the VNRs.
+Third global workshop (July 2021): Scheduled to take place on the Sunday prior to the presentation of the VNRs at the HLPF, the meeting will cover final preparatory matters and engage countries in a discussion of anticipated follow-up to the VNRs.